 Setting (and Keeping) Healthy Resolutions for the New Year

 As we say goodbye (or good riddance) to 2020, many of us are prudently hopeful about what the new year will bring.
-With the arrival of COVID-19 vaccines, institutional change to combat racial inequity, and the growing world of digital health, leading experts predict that 2021 will be filled with positive and important changes in the workplace, in our communities and in our personal lives.
+With the arrival of COVID-19 vaccines and the growing world of digital health, leading experts predict that 2021 will be filled with positive and important changes in the workplace, in our communities and in our personal lives.